South Dakota Debt Relief Guide

 How Consolidated Credit helps South Dakota residents find debt relief

-Consolidated Credit has provided free credit counseling services to 312 credit users in the state of South Dakota in 2021.
-Of those, 10 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $5,100).
-Those who did not enroll received a free debt analysis, complementary budget evaluation, and were directed to the right solutions for their respective situations.
+In 2024, Consolidated Credit provided free credit counseling services to 312 credit users in the state of South Dakota.
+Of those, 46 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $16,112).
+Those who did not enroll received a free debt analysis and complementary budget evaluation and were directed to the right solutions for their respective situations.

-We’d also like to congratulate the 12 South Dakotan residents that got debt-free last year with the help of Consolidated Credit!
+We’d also like to congratulate the 18 South Dakotan residents who got debt-free last year with the help of Consolidated Credit!

 Relief options to consider if you’re in debt in South Dakota